WasmEdge/WasmEdge/.CurrentChangelog.md

 * WasmEdge C API changes.
   * Updated the host function related APIs.
     * Deleted the data object column in the creation function of `ImportObject` context.
+    * Merged the `HostFunctionContext` into `FunctionInstanceContext`.
+      * Deleted the `WasmEdge_HostFunctionContext` object.
+Please use the `WasmEdge_FunctionInstanceContext` object instead.
+      * Deleted the `WasmEdge_HostFunctionCreate` function.
+Please use the `WasmEdge_FunctionInstanceCreate` function instead.
+      * Deleted the `WasmEdge_HostFunctionCreateBinding` function.
+Please use the `WasmEdge_FunctionInstanceCreateBinding` function instead.
+      * Deleted the `WasmEdge_HostFunctionDelete` function.
+Please use the `WasmEdge_FunctionInstanceDelete` function instead.
+      * Deleted the `WasmEdge_ImportObjectAddHostFunction` function.
+Please use the `WasmEdge_ImportObjectAddFunction` function instead.
-    * Added the data object column in the creation function of `HostFunction` context.
+    * Added the data object column in the creation function of `FunctionInstance` context.
     * Instead of the unified data object of the host functions in the same import object before, the data objects are independent in every host functions now.
   * Added the WASM types contexts.
     * Added the `WasmEdge_TableTypeContext`, which is used for table instances creation.